dfilatov/jspath/readme.md

 JSPath [![NPM version](https://badge.fury.io/js/jspath.png)](http://badge.fury.io/js/jspath) [![Build Status](https://secure.travis-ci.org/dfilatov/jspath.png)](http://travis-ci.org/dfilatov/jspath)
 ============

-JSPath is a domain-specific language (DSL) that enables you to navigate and find data within your JSON documents.
+JSPath is a [domain-specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) that enables you to navigate and find data within your JSON documents.
 Using JSPath, you can select items of JSON in order to retrieve the data they contain.

-JSPath for JSON is like an XPath for XML.
+JSPath for JSON is like [XPath](https://en.wikipedia.org/wiki/XPath) for XML.

 It's heavily optimized both for Node.js and modern browsers.